 To support hospitals in their effort to improve maternal health and behavioral health, DOH has run a succession of data-driven Learning Collaboratives.
 Each Collaborative has taught evidence-based best practices, provided a forum for peer-to-peer learning, and offered improvement coaching for frontline care teams.
 Participating in these Collaboratives has accelerated work already underway and helped teams tackle new challenges to achieve meaningful progress over time.

-The QIP-NJ Behavioral Health Learning Collaborative (BHLC) focused on improving follow-up visits after an ED discharge.
-The BHLC began in September 2021 and ended in September 2022.
-The Maternal Learning Collaborative (MLC) focuses on inpatient maternity units and EDs as priority settings to test changes for improvements in maternal care processes and outcomes for the New Jersey's Medicaid maternity population.
+The QIP-NJ Behavioral Health Learning Collaborative (BHLC) focused on improving follow-up visits after an Emergency Department (ED) discharge.
+The Maternal Learning Collaborative (MLC) focused on inpatient maternity units and EDs as priority settings to test changes for improvements in maternal care processes and outcomes for the New Jersey's Medicaid maternity population.

 The QIP-NJ Maternal Learning Collaborative (MLC) launched in October 2022 and closed in December 2023.
 The following materials outline the program design, improvement strategy and expectations:

 The QIP-NJ Behavioral Health Learning Collaborative launched in September 2021 and ended in September 2022.
 The following materials outline the program design and improvement strategy.